Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

   (start-server))
 ```

-the `todo-db/list-page` receives a db as parameter, to get the current db in Datomic we call `d/db` which receives a connection and for this project we define the connection inside the `todo-db/conn`.
-With the query result we just change the value we were passing to the `for` and we should be able to get the same output.
+The `todo-db/list-page` receives a db as parameter, to get the current db in Datomic we call `d/db` which receives a connection and for this project we define the connection inside the `todo-db/conn`.
+With the query result, we just change the value we were passing to the `for` and we should be able to get the same output.

-Load the file to the REPL and call `(restart-server)`
+Load the file to the REPL and call `(restart-server)`:

 ```clojure
 ;;REPL
 (restart-server)
 ```
-go to http://localhost:8890/ hit reload and you should see the the items with the status too, all served by Datomic.
+Go to http://localhost:8890/ hit reload and you should see the the items with the status too, all served by Datomic.

-### Resources
+## Resources

 - [Pedestal routes](http://pedestal.io/pedestal/0.7/guides/defining-routes.html)
 - [Hiccup basic syntax](https://github.com/weavejester/hiccup/wiki/Syntax)